Pembroke Sod Installation Services

 Pembroke Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Grading permits are typically required for projects involving more than 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is critical, including setback maintenance, maximum slope of 33% (3:1), and impervious surface coverage limits.
+Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing impervious surface limits.
 Homeowners’ association (HOA) coordination may also be necessary.
-Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 100 Center Street, Pembroke, MA 02359